 Profile View of LOCI-2

 Enter Chicago-based Warner Swasey.
 Warner Swasey at the time was a big player in the business of manufacturing machines such as lathes and milling machines for machining raw metal into high-precision parts.
 Warner Swasey wanted to leverage the electronics expertise of Wang Labs to make control units that would automate the operation of their machining equipment.
 Prior to the development of Numerical Control (NC) machining equipment, a skilled machinist had to manually operate the machines, which was expensive, and introduced human error into the machining process.
-These Numerical Control devices eliminated most all of the manual operation of the machine, substituting high-resolution servo-motors with precise digital electronic controls in place of the human operator.
+Numerical Control systems eliminated most all of the manual operation of the machine, substituting high-resolution servo-motors with precise digital electronic controls in place of the human operator.
 All the operator had to do was load metal stock into the machine, start the controller's cycle, watch over the machine while it ran, and remove the finished part when the cycle was completed.
 Warner Swasey management felt that Wang's logic module technology was particularly well-suited to develop a controller for their machining equipment, so a proposal was put together whereby Warner Swasey provided a chunk of capital to Wang in return for a modest share in ownership of the company.
 There wasn't much development necessary for Wang to put together a prototype machine controller that read a program from a punched paper tape to direct the operation of a Warner Swasey Lathe.
 Warner Swasey was given all of the information on the design and construction of the controller, and they took off and ran with it, building their own numerical control systems for their machining equipment, using Wang Labs chassis and logic modules to build them.
 So, Wang won double with the deal; they had on-going revenue from the sale of a lot of logic modules and chassis to Warner Swasey, and also got a nice chunk of cash from them.
 Dr. Wang had plans for the money that Wang Labs received, but those plans wouldn't be able to materialize right away.
 Fortunately for Wang Labs, the Warney Swasey money turned out to contribute to saving the company from potential ruin.